-Participation is open to U.S. financial institutions of all sizes including banks, credit unions, brokerages, asset managers, industry associations, and service providers.
+Participation is available to U.S. financial institutions of all types and sizes.

 Sheltered Harbor is a not-for-profit, industry-led initiative.
 Participation is voluntary.
-We can best protect our customers, ourselves, and the entire U.S. financial system when every financial institution joins.
+We can best protect our customers, ourselves, and the entire U.S. financial system when every financial institution joins and implements the industry developed resilience standards - the only standard and best practices for protecteion of isolated data, relsilience and recovery.

 Participation fees to join Sheltered Harbor are minimal.
 Implementation costs vary by size and complexity of institution as well as infrastructure, operations and skills base.